Frustrated about the lack of enthusiasm and respect at the family dinner table? Here are 20 tips for more joyful family dinners.

 So what’s a parent to do when their kids won’t even “taste” the food?
 Well, the reality is that there is no simple solution that will make your picky eater more adventurous overnight.
 But what you can control is your approach to meal times as

-While no one family is unique, here are 20 tips that over time can help bring an end to mealtime battles.
+While no one family is unique, here are 20 tips that over time can help bring an end to mealtime battles, giving you more joyful family dinners.

 - Relax, you are doing fine.
 Often times we get upset because we feel like a failure.
 “Why are my kids so picky?
 It must be my fault.”
 Be reassured that it’s not all your fault.
 Picky eating behaviors are usually the result of many different factors and putting the blame on yourself (or your cooking) is not going to help.

-- Follow the Division of Responsibility by Ellyn Satter: You decide what you serve and when you eat; your child decides whether or not to eat it and how much to eat.
+- Follow the Division of Responsibility: You decide what you serve and when and where you eat; your child decides whether or not to eat it and how much to eat.

 - Encourage a tasting bite, but don’t force it or bribe them to taste it.
 Even if it’s a food you are 99% certain they would like if they tasted it, they will not like it if they have already made up their mind not to like it.
 Instead, encourage them to maybe just smell it or touch it.

-- Try to make sure that all the kids like at least one food that is being served that night, even if that’s just a side of plain rice.
+- Try to make sure that all the kids like at least one food that is being served, even if that’s just a side of plain rice.
 That way at least no one will have a totally empty plate.

 - Don’t make a big deal about what your child is eating or not eating.
 In fact, try not to even mention it.
 The more attention you draw to their picky eating, the more likely they are to continue with it.
 Instead, focus on a non-food conversation such as how everyone’s day was.